I'd been too late.

 "Ugh, I knew I should have paid someone to do it… and why are you so red?"

 "Why don't you ever ask to copy my homework?"
-Naruto butted in to save me.
+Naruto butted in.
+I wasn't sure if it'd been deliberate, but I appreciated the change of subject, none the less.

 "Because even if you did your homework, I'd get a higher mark by handing in nothing."